newaetech/chipwhisperer-tutorials/PA_TVLA_1-Performing_TVLA_Testing_for_Crypto_Validation-OPENADC-CWLITEXMEGA.rst

 Below you can see the capture loop.
 The main body of the loop loads some new plaintext, arms the scope, sends the key and plaintext, then finally records and our new trace into our trace class.
-We’ll also keep track of our keys manually for checking our answer later.
+We'll also keep track of our keys manually for checking our answer later.